Why living off your dividends or distributions works

-- According to this recent article by Jason Heath, “a dividend yield of three to four per cent on a retirement portfolio is not unrealistic.”
+- According to an article by advisor, Jason Heath, “a dividend yield of three to four per cent on a retirement portfolio is not unrealistic.”
 Very true.
 Jason’s example of owing the S&P/TSX 60, the 60 largest and most liquid stocks on the S&P/TSX Composite index, yields roughly 2.5% and it wouldn’t be a stretch to create a Canadian dividend stock portfolio of 20-30 companies that yields at least 3%.
 I know.
 We have a Canadian stock portfolio like this.

 - Jason’s article goes on to state the impact to your dividend-loving portfolio is inflation but this is true for any long-term portfolio.
 While there is no guarantee your dividends will keep rising over time (although there are some examples of companies that have paid dividends for generations), I agree with Jason the stocks you own should appreciate in price even if no dividends are paid.
 Therefore, it’s not dividends or nothing with me.
 I do own ETFs for extra diversification!

 - One of the biggest deterrents to the living off your dividends argument I read about is you might have too much money when you die.
 I suspect however this is a good problem to have.
 Besides, you can always spend the capital.
+I intend to.